apache/cloudstack-documentation/source/adminguide/accounts.rst

 the external LDAP directory tree starting at a specified base directory and gets user info such as first name, last name, email and username.

+Starting with CloudStack 4.11, an ldap connection per domain can be defined.

 To authenticate, username and password entered by the user are used.
 Cloudstack does a search for a user with the given username.
 If it exists, it does a bind request with DN and password.

 To set up LDAP authentication in CloudStack, call the CloudStack API command ``addLdapConfiguration`` and provide Hostname or IP address and listening port of the LDAP server.
+Optionally a domain id can be given for the domain for which this LDP connection is valid.
 You could configure multiple servers as well.
 These are expected to be replicas.
 If one fails, the next one is used.

 The following global configurations should also be configured (the default values are for openldap)